neumino/neumino.github.io/movies.md

-### Doctor Strange
+### The Accountant
-*Released on 2016-10-25, vote average 5.44*
+*Released on 2016-10-14, vote average 5.41*

-After his career is destroyed, a brilliant but arrogant surgeon gets a new lease on life when a sorcerer takes him under his wing and trains him to defend the world against evil.
+As a math savant uncooks the books for a new client, the Treasury Department closes in on his activities and the body count starts to rise.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/HSzx-zryEgM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/aNGhnNMSopI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>